MihirKohli/TypeScript-RAG-Microservice/README.md

 i used openai for both embedding and generation

-- embedding: `text-embedding-3-small` — sota on retrieval benchmarks, cheap, 1536 dims
+- embedding: `text-embedding-3-small` — sota on retrieval benchmarks, cheap, 1536 dims. most public rag benchmarks are evaluated on this model so it made sense to use it. also my current laptop doesn't have enough resources to run a local embedding model

 - generation: `gpt-4o-mini` — fast, cheap, good instruction following for grounded QA

 ---